What Causes White Spots on the Throat: Symptoms, and Treatment

 infection.
 A short-term irritation that is mild might be a symptom of another

-that patient experience with sore throat are:
+that patients experience with sore throats are:

 - Difficulty swelling